-In compliance with BCB Resolution No. 111, it is reported that R\$9 million of debentures were reclassified from the trading portfolio to the banking portfolio in the current quarter.
+In compliance with BCB Resolution 111, no instruments were reclassified to the trading or banking book in the current quarter.

 MRB: Qualitative disclosures on market risk in the Internal Models Approach (IMA)

 In the internal models approach, the stressed VaR and VaR models are used.
 These models are applied to operations in the Trading Book and Banking Book.
 For the Trading Book, the risk factors considered are: interest rates, inflation rates, exchange rates, stocks and commodities.
 For the Banking Book, exchange rates and commodities are considered.
 The VaR and stressed VaR models are used in the companies of the Prudential Conglomerate that are presented in the following table: